METAcraft-KTH/minigame-datapack/README.md

 The gamestate can be expanded with any number of functions, advancements etc as necessary. **For clarity,** try to make sure everything is placed in folders by the same gamestate name.
 If a function is used in multiple places, one solution would be to put it in the `utility` folder.

 > [!WARNING]
 > Advancements will trigger even if the current gamestate doesn't match.
-Always check if `?state tnt.game` matches in the reward function, and stop executing if it doesn't match.
+Always check if `?state tnttag.game` matches in the reward function, and stop executing if it doesn't match.
 >
 > Example: If an advancement triggers by item pickup during ingame, we don't want it to run its function during pregame.